 No. Wood Mackenzie's policy and procedures will provide guidance to what is reasonable and appropriate under the circumstances.
-If in doubt about proportionality or acceptability, employees or Associated Persons should consult Wood Mackenzie's Enterprise Risk Management & Compliance and Law Departments.
+If in doubt about proportionality or acceptability, employees or Associated Persons should consult the Enterprise Risk Management & Compliance and Law Department.